Gerandiqo Berzeg: Military career

-Life in exile
+Life in exile and death

 After the defeat in 1864, he could not decide whether to accept defeat or fight one last battle and die.
 He went to meet with Mikhail Chacba, prince of Abkhazia to ask for advice.
 When he was absent, his army of 3 thousand were attacked by the Russian army, and caught without a leader, were completely destroyed.
 After this, to avoid further bloodshed, Berzeg decided to admit defeat.
 On March 24, 1864, Berzeg declared full surrender on behalf of the Circassian people and was exiled to Ottoman territory.

 After the Circassian genocide, he was personally invited by Sultan Abdulaziz of the Ottoman Empire and honored.
 He was offered a noble house in Istanbul but he formally rejected this offer and moved to a small village in Manyas instead.
 During the Russo-Turkish war of 1877-1878, he assembled an army of Circassians and returned to fight against the Russians once again.
 He died in 1881.